 My main concerns were fear for her safety and well-being because of the several falls she had incurred on the stairs and knowing that if she ever required hospitalisation or long-term care no one would be able to visit with any frequency.
 It would be better for her to move nearer to me now while she was still reasonably fit.

-I sent her details of bungalows that met with her specifications: compact, quiet, secluded and with a small garden.
+I sent her details of bungalows that met her specifications: compact, quiet, secluded and with a small garden.
 There must be no steps or awkward uneven surfaces.
 I soon found one that she liked.
-'A little bungalow would be lovely,' she eventually agreed.
+"A little bungalow would be lovely," she eventually agreed.